tmc323/Chord-Annotations/README.txt

     http://labrosa.ee.columbia.edu/projects/musicsim/uspop2002.html

 * Please help us
-  The chord labels may have errors, and you can help us, you can contribute to improve the quilities of this data set.
+  The chord labels may have errors.
-  If you found any errors (wrong chord labels, timings and etc.), please let us know to fix them.
+  If you found any error, inaccuracy of any kind, please let us know to fix it.
+  Any comments and feedback is also very helpful to improve the quality of the database.

   You can also participate this project.
 Please contact us, and get your permission to access the repository.